solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

     "jsonParsed" encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
 If "jsonParsed" is requested but a parser cannot be found, the field falls back to "base64" encoding, detectable when the `data` field is type `<string>`.
   - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for "base58", "base64" or "base64+zstd" encodings.
   - (optional) `filters: <array>` - filter results using various [filter objects](jsonrpc-api.md#filters); account must meet all filter criteria to be included in results
+  - (optional) `withContext: bool` - wrap the result in an RpcResponse JSON object.
 ##### Filters:
 - `memcmp: <object>` - compares a provided series of bytes with program account data at a particular offset.
 Fields:
   - `offset: <usize>` - offset into program account data to start comparison